by-the-w3i/by-the-w3i.github.io/_posts/2019-08-23-LightSwitch.md

 > During my first week of life at Yale, I was so tired of walking all the way to turn off the light in the dorm.
 Because the bed is soooo far away from the light switch.
 Then, guess what?
 I built a remote switch!!!

-oh! by the way, you can not find my dorm... because it is 404...hahaha
+Oh!
+By the way, you can not find my dorm... because it is 404...hahaha
 <img src="/img/404.jpeg" alt="404" width="40%">

 ### Brainstorming